Entire Space Counterfactual Learning for Reliable Content Recommendations: Experiments

 \section{Experiments}

-In this section, extensive experiments are conducted to investigate the research questions as follows: \\\textbf{RQ1:} How does ESCM$^2$ perform compared to the prevalent CVR and CTCVR estimators in offline and online scenarios? \\\textbf{RQ2:} Does ESMM suffer from the inartistic estimation bias on CVR estimation?
-Does ESCM$^2$ effectively reduce the bias? \\\textbf{RQ3:} Does ESMM inject false independence prior in CTCVR estimation?
+In this section, we conduct experiments to investigate the research questions as follows: \\\textbf{RQ1:} How does ESCM$^2$ perform compared to the prevalent CVR and CTCVR estimators in offline and online scenarios? \\\textbf{RQ2:} Does ESMM suffer from the intrinsic estimation bias on CVR estimation?
+Does ESCM$^2$ effectively reduce the bias? \\\textbf{RQ3:} Does ESMM suffer from false independence prior in CTCVR estimation?
 Does ESCM$^2$ mitigate this problem? \\\textbf{RQ4:} How to tune the weights of learning objectives?
 Is the performance of ESCM$^2$ sensitive to it?